catdog990/RTU_31/README.md

-Right to You by RTU-31(TM) version 1.1 1/25/18
+# Right to You

 GENERAL USEAGE
 ==============
-- Right to You is the flagship application from RTU-31 that puts the customer/client first, bringing every day services such as barbors, mechanics, tutors, instructers and more to your doorstep
+- Right to You is the flagship application from RTU-31 that puts the customer/client first, bringing every day services such as barbers, mechanics, tutors, instructors and more to your doorstep

 - Use the account page to post your listing or search for listings at any time using the